jedrzej1234203/drum-kit-js/README.md

 <a name="features"></a>
 ## Features
--Real drum sound on click
+1. Real drum sound on click
--Drum history tracker
+2. Drum history tracker
--Copy History and Reset Button
+3. Copy History and Reset Button
--Responsible Web Design down to 375px
+4. Responsible Web Design down to 375px

 <a name="technical_information"></a>
 ## Technical Information